Grad Night

 When and Where

-On the night of Graduation, seniors will board charter buses near Memorial Stadium after their graduation ceremony, starting at [time TBA].
-They will return to the Garfield parking lot after some 8 hours of activities.
+On the night of Graduation (June 16, 2025) seniors will board charter buses near Memorial Stadium after their graduation ceremony for 7 hours of fun activities.
+The buses will return seniors to the Garfield parking lot between 5 and 6 am.

 The location of the party is the only secret.
 Seniors will not find out where they are going until the buses reach the venue.